Flexiana/framework/doc/modules.md

 #### Database/main

-Migratus wrapper to get rid of migratus lein plugin, and support profile dependent configuration of migratus.
+Migratus wrapper to get rid of lein migratus plugin.
+As well as support profile dependent configuration of migratus.

 #### Database/core

-Start function, to get the datasource based on given configuration.
+Start function, which gets the data source based on given configuration.
 Query executor functions and the db-access interceptor.

 ### Interceptor

-Some provided interceptors, and other helpers.
+Some default interceptors and helpers.

 #### Interceptor/core